-The last week of each quarter will serve as project week where students will have the opportunity to engage in real life learning as they work through an essential question or problem.
+One week each semester will serve as project week where students will have the opportunity to engage in real life learning as they work through an essential question or problem.
 Students will be required to apply their academic knowledge and skills learned to complete a performance based scenario.
 Project week may at times be linked to their course grades.
+Spring project week will serve as the senior capstone.